 Applications for the cohort of students to begin in January 2021 will be accepted through the Central Application Service for Physician Assistants (CASPA) beginning April 30, 2020.

 - It is the applicant’s responsibility to ensure that all application and supporting documents are submitted directly to CASPA by the deadline.
 Application materials sent directly to the program will not be accepted.

 - Applications will not be considered if the application is not designated as “Complete” by CASPA prior to the deadline.
 Application, payments, transcripts, and at least two letters of reference must be received by 11:59 pm ET on the deadline date.
 To ensure items arrive on time, try to send all documents to CASPA several weeks before the deadline.

 - The PA program conducts rolling admissions and it is possible that all interview slots may be filled prior to the application deadline.
 For this reason, it is recommended that applicants submit early in the application cycle.

 Step 3: On-campus interviews

 Each completed and verified application is reviewed by the PA Program admission’s committee to evaluate a student’s qualifications for admission.
+Preference for interview invitation is given to students with higher GPAs (cumulative, BCP, junior, senior, post-bacc), more patient care hours, quality of the patient care hours (more clinical decision making), PA shadowing, higher quality personal statements, stronger references, stronger mission match, and presence of special consideration criteria.
 Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession, communication and interpersonal skills, and commitment to the mission of the PA program.

 Step 4: Admission decisions